sirisacademic/citation-parser/README.md

     - `TITLE`, `AUTHORS`, `VOLUME`, `ISSUE`, `YEAR`, `DOI`, `ISSN`, `ISBN`, `FIRST_PAGE`, `LAST_PAGE`, `JOURNAL`, and `EDITOR`.
 3. **Candidate Identification**: a set of carefully crafted queries to the OpenAlex API retrieves one or more candidate publications based on the parsed citation fields.
 The parsed information is used to construct a series of queries to the OpenAlex API, retrieving one or more potential matches for the citation.
 4. **Pairwise Classification**: a pairwise classification model predicts the likelihood of the identified candidates matching the original citation.
 This model is fine-tuned on a dataset of citation pairs in the format: `"CITATION 1 [SEP] CITATION 2"`.
 If multiple candidates are retrieved, the publication with the highest likelihood score is returned.
-4. **Pairwise Classification**: a pairwise classification model predicts the likelihood of the identified candidates matching the original citation.
-This model is fine-tuned on a dataset of citation pairs in the format: `"CITATION 1 [SEP] CITATION 2"`.
-If multiple candidates are retrieved, the publication with the highest likelihood score is returned.

 The best-matching candidate is selected based on the likelihood score and returned as the final linked publication.